Strong Partnerships for Sustainable Food Systems: NFP’s 2026 agenda

 3) Thematic partnerships for food system challenges

-NFP will sustain momentum on Biodiversity and Food Systems and Food System Finance, while exploring emerging priorities including conflict and instability, integrating water and food agendas, and infrastructure and cold chain solutions to reduce food loss and waste.
+Together with many others, NFP will sustain momentum on tackling food system challenges, for instance through partnerships on; Biodiversity and Food Systems, True Price, Food System Finance and the Food System Accelerator; while exploring emerging priorities including conflict and instability, integrating water and food agendas, and infrastructure and cold chain solutions to reduce food loss and waste.

 Key moments in 2026